Skip to main content

 Course modules are a mixture of theoretical (e.g. mechanics, fluids, heat, mathematics) and practical (e.g. materials, manufacturing and computer-aided design).

 Added to this is a range of modules that allow the graduate to apply their technical knowledge to an employment setting (e.g. management, computers and project work).
-A significant feature of the programme is the emphasis on knowledge as applied to the industrial setting and a focus on employability skills in year 3.
+A significant feature of the course is the emphasis on knowledge as applied to the industrial setting and a focus on employability skills in Year 3.
 This assists graduates to match themselves and their skills to a suitable employer and career.

 • Year 1